Most people think of zoning as a fixed set of rules that rarely changes. In reality, zoning codes are living systems.

 What Happens Next

-That is how zoning systems tend to work.
+That is often how zoning shifts take hold.
 Small adjustments first.
 Visible change later.

 ----------